10 - 12 a.m. & 1 - 4 p.m.

 The City of Wichita Falls purchased this rare (only one of approximately 5 still in flying condition) “Jenny” to be used as the centerpiece of its “Tribute to Call Field” at Kickapoo Airport.
 Hundreds of “Jenny’s” from Call Field filled the skies of Wichita Falls during the years 1917- 1918.
 Today, 90 years later, the skies over Wichita Falls are still filled with airplanes training young pilots to fly…. but this time with today’s remarkable jet aircraft.

 Our “Jenny” has come home to Wichita Falls to be displayed at the Call Field Memorial Exhibit at Kickapoo Airport.
-The exhibit is open Saturdays from 10:00 am to noon.
-The plane is certified by the FAA as airworthy, with the call number “2525 Sierra” reminiscent of her original FAA call number of “2525”, and may be flown for demonstration flights on the first Saturday of each month at 10:30 am, weather permitting.
-Come out early for the take off of this flying antique.
+The plane is certified by the FAA as airworthy, with the call number “2525 Sierra” reminiscent of her original FAA call number of “2525”, and may be flown for demonstration flights on special occasions.

 The Call Field Memorial Exhibit is open on Saturdays